-According to the World Bank, approximately 1 billion people worldwide live with a disability, yet many government websites are not designed with an accessibility-first design for multiple platforms (i.e., desktop PC, tablet, mobile phones).
-This makes it difficult for communications and access to government services and information.
-There is also a significant divide between those that do, and don’t, have access to the internet, especially in rural and other remote areas.
-Only 14% of the world’s population will have access to broadband connectivity by 2019, impacting digital literacy and access to critical information.
+According to the World Bank, approximately 1 billion people worldwide live with a disability, yet many government websites are not designed with an accessibility-first design for multiple platforms (i.e., desktop PC, tablet, and mobile phones).
+This makes it difficult for them to access to government services and information.
+Only 14% of the world’s population had access to broadband connectivity by 2019, impacting digital literacy and access to critical information.
+According to the UN, currently 9% of people are over 65 and this is projected to rise to 16% by 2050.

 Goals and Objectives

-Make it easy for people with disabilities to create, consume, and communicate with government from any device, and ensure internet access.
+Prioritize fair treatment, access, opportunity, and advancement while eliminating barriers that prevent full participation from people in underserved communities.
+Make it easy for people with disabilities or aging issues to create, consume, and communicate with the government from any device, and ensure internet access.

 Use Case Summary